jon-heard/obsidian-inline-scripts/README.md

 ## Credits
 - This project was inspired by description of Obsidian on the RPG Tips youtube video <a href='https://www.youtube.com/watch?v=XTFFzuZVcPk' target='_blank'>How I play my games in 2021</a>.

-- This project was made with some reference and allusion to the <a href='https://github.com/konodyuk/obsidian-text-expander' target='_blank'>obsidian-text-expander</a> plugin.
+- This project was made with awareness of and deference to the <a href='https://github.com/konodyuk/obsidian-text-expander' target='_blank'>obsidian-text-expander</a> plugin (which has a more basic feature set, but includes running external scripts).
+- In both cases, the goal of this plugin is to fulfill a need for effortless cross-platform operability of advanced text-expansion features.

 ## Release notes